Building For Success: The D63 Master Plan

 - There was limited space to expand the Dual Language Program.

-In July 2015, the District launched a facilities utilization study to assess how best to address these challenges.
+In July 2015, the District launched a facility utilization study to assess how best to address these challenges.
 Specifically, the study detailed options for:

 - Relieving the overcrowding.